Jacobly0506/Hojoon_CryptoML_Portfolio/README.md

 - Markdown documentation and README formatting

 All implementation, training, and customization were developed by **Hojoon Lee**.
-This repository serves as a part of my professional **portfolio**, showcasing full-stack ML integration for crypto finance.
+This repository serves as a part of my **portfolio**, showcasing full-stack ML integration for crypto finance.